-- The need for the LSPS to align with the actions of the District Plan and have a line of sight to other state level strategies and plans. - The need to sequence housing growth in line with infrastructure delivery - Ensuring the LSPS and LHS has flexibility to accommodate for the final recommendations of the Place-based Infrastructure Compact for the GPOP area. - Reinforcing the importance of integrated transport and land use planning to achieve a sustainable, liveable and productive city.
+- The need for the LSPS to align with the actions of the District Plan and have a line of sight to other state level strategies and plans. - The need to sequence housing growth in line with infrastructure delivery. - Ensuring the LSPS and LHS has flexibility to accommodate for the final recommendations of the Place-based Infrastructure Compact for the GPOP area. - Reinforcing the importance of integrated transport and land use planning to achieve a sustainable, liveable and productive city including protecting strategically important employment lands.

-The feedback received on the draft LSPS and LHS has been summarised in the table in Appendix 2 along with a response to the key matters raised in each individual submission.
+The feedback received on the draft LSPS, LHS and ELS Review and Update has been summarised in the table in Appendix 2 along with a response to the key matters raised in each individual submission.